cjy124/xyz/followup_proposal.md

 ##### Advantages
-1. QRcode provides for a quick and astehtically pleasing way ot storing information ...Has good fault tolerance
+1. QRcode provides for a quick and astehtically pleasing way ot storing information
+	- Has good fault tolerance
-...Familarity of use
+	- Familarity of use
 2. Familarity of check-in process
-...Ease of use for both the personnel doing the validation, and the one checking-in ...Faster checking-in process
+	- Ease of use for both the personnel doing the validation, and the one checking-in
+	- Faster checking-in process

 ##### Limitations
 1. Applicaitons needs a registered email